textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Free text strings

 Free-text strings are any other type of text in back-end panels not already described.
 These strings refer to words or paragraphs outside of navigation, forms, tables, widgets, and so on.
-Because free text strings can be short (a few words) or long (a full paragraph) it’s most appropriate to treat them as embedded (inline) quotations or displayed (block quote) quotations, accordingly.
+Because free text strings can be short (a few words) or long (a full paragraph) it's most appropriate to treat them as embedded (inline) quotations or displayed (block quote) quotations, accordingly.

 #### Embedded quotations